 The Earth Team, $48,867, San Francisco County, will collaborate with San Lorenzo, Castro Valley, Arroyo, and Skyline High Schools in the East Bay to hire and train 150 high school students as afterschool paid interns to learn and help educate over 5,000 peers, family members, and community members in stormwater and nonpoint source pollution, its sources and impacts on human health.
 The effects of nonpoint source pollutants vary and are hard to assess fully.
 The Earth Team will develop a 120-hour curriculum that includes water quality assessments of the four high school associated creeks, pet waste pollution prevention, residential garden pesticide awareness, creekside habitat improvement, zero litter surveys, watershed management, stormwater-related career exploration, hands-on stormwater specific STEM skills development, GLOBE hydrosphere data collection and analysis protocols, and restoration techniques.
 The Earth Team will also conduct three off-campus creek restoration field-day events at each campus site.
 The Earth Team students will also participate in an education campaign that includes the development of a three-minute video on stormwater pollution, conducting lunch rallies to share posters communicating the project finding from the project’s collection activities, and eight in-class presentations.
 The Earth Team students will also participate in one community watershed workday that will require tabling at a in a local community event to share findings and best practices with the community on water pollution prevention.

 The Environmental Health Coalition (EHC), $50,000, San Diego, will work to educate residents the community of Logan in San Diego who are heavily impacted by air pollution sources and are at high risk for respiratory health issues, specifically asthma.
 The EHC will educate Logan residents on air quality issues, through its Community Action Team that meets monthly.
 EHC will also provide in-home assessments to identify and remediate indoor respiratory health hazards.
 EHC will provide Logan community members with healthy homes kits that include non-toxic cleaning supplies, safe pest traps, and an action plan for long-term improvements to their home environment.
 EHC will develop a leadership curriculum on air pollution that will include guidance on reporting violations through the San Diego Air Pollution Control District’s Compliant Program.
-EHC will hold mini, one-time workshops to help community members participate in local environmental decision-making processes.
+EHC will hold mini, one-time workshops to help community members understand local environmental decision-making processes.
 EHC will lead Logan residents in air sampling monitoring events.

 Fathers & Families of San Joaquin (FFSJ), $50,000, San Joaquin County, will raise the awareness of environmental justice issues in south Stockton neighborhoods to spur reinvestment, sustainability, and economic development.
 Fathers & Families of San Joaquin will develop a K-12 curriculum to promote capacity building focused on environmental justice, environmental hazards, and leadership and emotional management skills.
 FFSJ will conduct intergenerational dialogues and learning exchanges with south Stockton youth and elders, where youth will interview elders about the importance of community, how elders view the environmental changes they have witnessed over their lifetime, and how that ties into how they value the community in which the live.
 FFSJ youth will also hold a roundtable discussion with formerly incarcerated individuals to draw connections between environmental justice and criminal justice to discuss ideas for developing green job pathways and opportunities.
 FFSJ will compile their findings from the interviews into two reports.
 FFSJ will also conduct community monitoring, community beautification, and video campaigns.